Building a data pipeline with Mage, Polars, and DuckDB

 conn_py = duckdb.connect("../data/iowa_liquor.duckdb", read_only=True)

-query_liquors_sales = """
+query_rum_sales = """

 SELECT

-DATE_TRUNC('month', date) AS year_month,
+CAST(DATE_TRUNC('month', date) AS DATE) AS year_month,

 SUM(sale_bottles) AS bottles_sold